djhaskin987/djhaskin987.github.io/_posts/2012-01-03-AdaptiveComputing.md

 * Build and maintain Jenkins/Hudson Continuous Integration Server
 * Provide reporting for unit tests, regression tests, and build health
 * Create RPMs of our software for release to customers
-* Design and Create release tarballs
+* Design and create release tarballs
 * Write BASH scripts for each product to completely build the project from code to release tarballs and RPMs, as well as run the unit tests
 * Write BASH scripts included in release tarballs necessary to create RPMs from the release tarball
 * Create a code repository which turns masterless Puppet manifests into standalone RPM packages